Sq1754/Sq1754/README.md

 - 👋 Hi, I’m @Sq1754
 - 👀 I’m interested in ...
 Software developmentand Artificial Intelligence
 - 🌱 I’m currently learning ...
-Java
+Web development
-- 💞️ I’m looking to collaborate on basic java Projects
+- 💞️ I’m looking to collaborate on basic java Projects and website designing
+-   my skills - Java and C
 - 📫 How to reach me ... sq1754 google it
 -     or mail me on saqlain4517@gmail.com
 -